hitheshsreedhara/parity-3poa-docker/README.md

 5. Next step was to dockerize the setup with 3 nodes.
 6. I used parity binary instead of source code to build parity image because it takes longtime to build image using source code.
 7. Ofcourse I faced some problems like - “consensus signer not found” and with the help of few blogs and gitter channel of parity, I was able to troubleshoot it.
 Finally, built my PoA network on the containers and added monitoring to the nodes with the help of ethstats image.
+8. I added a simple Makefile to execute the commands easily and make transactions.

 PS - I faced some scenarios while building the setup and I would like to understand how it works :
 1. When I git clone the source of parity - https://github.com/paritytech/parity  and build the executable using "cargo build --release" and start the parity.
 This starts me the unstable-parity version always.
 Even though I checkout the stable branch.